 FTSE 100 drops ahead of Brexit talks, U.S. presidential debate

-Sept 29 (Reuters) - London's FTSE 100 opened lower on Tuesday as worries about a stalling economic recovery against the backdrop of surging COVID-19 cases kept sentiment subdued ahead of the next round of Brexit negotiations and the first U.S. presidential debate.
+Sept 29 (Reuters) - The FTSE 100 fell on Tuesday as worries about a stalling economic recovery and surging COVID-19 cases kept sentiment subdued ahead of the next round of Brexit negotiations, while pub owners slid on the prospect of further lockdowns.

+A raft of stimulus measures had led the FTSE 100's rally from its March lows, but the index was on course for its second monthly decline in five as fresh lockdowns on rising COVID-19 cases and Brexit uncertainties led investors to stay away from riskier assets.

+Pub owners fell between 1.7% and 3% on Tuesday after junior skills minister Gillian Keegan said Britain's nightclubs may have to stay shut until a COVID-19 vaccine is developed, with shares of Marstons MARS.L falling the most.

-Plumbing parts distributor Ferguson FERG.L rose 6.3% to the top of the FTSE 100 after it restored dividend as cost-reduction measures, including job cuts and branch closures, and resilience in its main U.S. business helped it report a 4.1% rise in annual profit.
+In company news, Plumbing parts distributor Ferguson FERG.L rose 4.4% to the top of the FTSE 100 after it restored dividend as cost-reduction measures, including job cuts and branch closures, and resilience in its main U.S. business helped it report a 4.1% rise in annual profit.

 (Reporting by Shashank Nayar in Bengaluru; editing by Uttaresh.V)